Bierzo (DO): Soils

 The soils in the mountains consist of a mixture of fine elements, quartz and slate.
 The vineyards are planted mainly on humid, dark soil which is slightly acidic and low in carbonates.

-The acidity ranges from 4 to 8.5, with values of over 6 in the valleys.
-Lime content is low, less than 3000 kg/ha.
-The carbon/nitrogen ratio is 11.9 in the valleys and 11 on the plains.
+The soils in this area are relatively poor in phosphorus and limestone, with an average pH around 6.
+However, the fine detrital deposits present, composed of clays, sandstones, quartzites, and slates, are very conducive to vine cultivation.
+The general texture of these soils is loam-clay, with regular stoniness and an absence of rockiness, except in specific cases.

+Villegas, a historic site in Valtuille de Abajo (Bierzo) The soil morphology is acidic, without the presence of carbonates, which is characteristic of humid climates, and it shows a high water retention capacity.
+Additionally, some vineyards are located on steep slopes with a notable presence of loose slates.
+Occasionally, vineyards are found in alluvial bottoms known as "patales," characterized by their moisture and fertility, with especially high yields but a high risk of spring frosts.

 Grape varieties

 The wines produced under the Bierzo DPO must be made only with the varieties that are authorised by the Consejo Regulador (Regulatory Council).